-- (a) The amounts reported in this column represent the aggregate grant date fair value of any stock awards granted during the fiscal years ended December 31, 2018, 2017, and 2016.
-The grant date fair value was determined using the closing market price of our Common Stock reported on Nasdaq as of the grant date of the awards. - (b) The amounts reported in this column were determined and approved by the Compensation Committee during January 2019, 2018, and 2017 for the years ended December 31, 2018, 2017, and 2016, respectively, and paid out shortly thereafter. - (c) The amounts reported in this column consist of \$11,100 and \$10,800 in company matching contribution for the 401(k) Profit Sharing Plan for 2018 and 2017, respectively, and payments under the Credit Acceptance Corporation Profit Sharing Variable Compensation Program, available to all team members except the Chief Executive Officer.
+- (a) The amounts reported in this column represent the aggregate grant date fair value of any stock awards granted during the fiscal years ended December 31, 2019, 2018, and 2017, as computed in accordance with Financial Accounting Standards Board and Accounting Standards Codification ("FASB ASC") Topic 718.
+The grant date fair value was determined using the closing market price of our Common Stock reported on Nasdaq as of the grant date of the awards, using the assumptions discussed in Note 14 ("Stock-Based Compensation Plans") of the consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2019. - (b) The amounts reported in this column were determined and approved by the Compensation Committee during January 2020, 2019, and 2018 for the years ended December 31, 2019, 2018, and 2017, respectively, and paid out shortly thereafter. - (c) The amounts reported in this column consist of \$14,000, \$11,100 and \$10,800 in company matching contribution for the 401(k) Profit Sharing Plan for 2019, 2018 and 2017, respectively, and payments under the Credit Acceptance Corporation Profit Sharing Variable Compensation Program, available to all team members except the Chief Executive Officer.
 This program is designed to reward team members for increased Company profitability by way of a quarterly payment.
 Additionally, the amounts in this column include employee reimbursements during the year for the payment of taxes on service or other awards.

-2018 GRANTS OF PLAN-BASED AWARDS
+2019 GRANTS OF PLAN-BASED AWARDS

-The following table sets forth information concerning each grant of an award made to our named executive officers in 2018.
+The following table sets forth information concerning each grant of an award made to our named executive officers in 2019.